Direct reconstruction of the Reionization history from 21cm 2D Power Spectra: Training and preprocessing

 To ensure stable training and enhance inference performance, the 2DPS and corresponding redshifts per slice are min-max normalized.
 The redshift information helps the network contextualize the power spectra within the timeline of the EoR.
 The normalized redshifts are appended to the corresponding flattened 2DPS array before the set of 2DPS arrays at 15 different redshifts is concatenated.
 During training, we apply to the labels $x_\mathrm{HI}$ a logit, or inverse sigmoid, transformation given by

 where $x\in(0,1)$ is mapped to $\mathbb{R}$.
 During inference, we inversely apply the sigmoid transformation

 to map the latent domain to the physical domain $x_\mathrm{HI}\in [0,1]$.

 For the database, we simulate 15000 light-cones and extract the 2DPS and $x_\mathrm{HI}(z)$ labels (see Section \ref{sec:data}).
 We use 10000 light-cones for training, 3000 for validation and 2000 for testing.
 Here, we perform two studies: a model trained on simulations without noise, and a model trained on the same simulations with noise added for a 1080h SKA-Low stage 1 observation, as described above.
 For the dataset without noise, we found that adding a small amount of Gaussian noise ($\sigma \sim 0.05$) to the power spectra stabilizes training and improves performance.
+The noise is added at random during training to the 2DPS, by sampling from a Gaussian $\mathcal{N}(0,\sigma^2)$.
 The set of 15 2DPS, together with their redshift information, is passed to the flow as a condition.
 An illustration of our inference framework is shown in Figure~\ref{fig:framework}.

 We train with a batch size of 16.
 An initial learning rate of 0.001 is used, which is halved every 10 epochs without improvement in the loss, as well as early stopping to avoid overfitting.
-The model for simulations with noise (without noise) is trained for 135 (127) epochs.
+The model for AA4 opt and AA$^*$ mod mocks is trained for 135 and 211 epochs, respectively.
+For noiseless simulations we train for 124 epochs.
 On one Nvidia A30 GPU training takes about 50min.
 The loss curves are shown in Appendix~\ref{sec:B}.